appwrite/rfc/gsoc.md

 ## Project Ideas
 ### Appwrite UI Packages
 - Description: Create UI helper libraries to help developers implement authentication, realtime, and other Appwrite integrations with less code.
 The UI helper library can be for Web, Flutter, iOS, or Android platforms.
-Some inspiration can be found from Supabase’s auth-helper,  Firebase firebase_ui_auth and Firebase UI for Web.
+Some inspiration can be found from Firebase's `firebase_ui_auth` and Firebase UI for Web.
 Appwrite’s Pink design system can be used as inspiration for UI.
 - Expected Outcome:
   - A UI helper library for one of the client platforms.
   - The UI helper library should cover components for all authentication methods.